7777vova7777/cinema-app/README.md

 2. Maven
 3. MySQL
 4. Hibernate
-5. Javax servlet API
-6. Spring (REST, Web, Security)
+5. Spring (REST, Web, Security)
-7. Tomcat 9.0.50 (to run app locally)
+6. Tomcat 9.0.50 (to run app locally)

 ### **How to run this application**
 1. Install MySQL